dchorazkiewicz/Physics-Lectures/labs/lab_0/Problem_lab_0.md

 6. Find the factored form of the expression $2 - 5x - 3x^2$.

-7. Determine in how many ways 6 different numbers can be chosen from 49.
+7. Determine in how many ways 6 different numbers can be chosen from 49 numbers.

 8. How many permutations are there of a 15-element set?